Sunday, October 1, 2017

 A 'dumb mistake' by the accused helps prosecutors close the Bob McClancy Murder

-Being profiled on a Dateline NBC episode, especially a 2 hour episode was a head-turner...over the past decade, suspicious deaths were common...
+Being profiled on a Dateline NBC episode, especially a 2-hour episode was a head-turner...over the past decade, suspicious deaths were common in Monroe County TN...

 At times, it seemed like MSNBC reporter Keith Morrison was conducting a "deposition" on Det.
 Travis Jones, who was clearly uncomfortable with some of the questions.
 Lack of training, and at times, a disregard for standard 'law enforcement guidelines', compromised several death investigations.